 I have been holding her hand for almost a quarter of a century.
 Or maybe she has been holding my hand.
-How’s about we just hold each other’s hands!
+How about we hold each other’s hands!
 When one is up, the other is down.
 Then when one is down, the other is up.
-When we are both down, we say inappropriate things and bleach our homes.
-It’s a thing and it’s our thing, so why mess with what works.
+We say inappropriate things when we are both down and bleach our homes.
+It’s a thing and our thing, so why mess with what works.

 How We Operate

 When we are both up, we are a bit hard to handle.
-We giggle like school girls, bake, talk, and fix the world’s problems.
+We giggle like schoolgirls, bake, talk, and fix the world’s problems.
 I love all of our history.
 It has shaped me into who I am today.
 It’s like we can read each other’s thoughts.
-We feel when things are not right and we call each other out, in love, when we are screwing up.
+We feel when things are not correct, and we call each other out, in love, when we are screwing up.

 Life was good until it wasn’t for a season.

 There was a moment or decade that we struggled.
 That was a hard chunk of time because I missed my friend.
 I knew she was struggling, but there was nothing I could do.
 Letting her go and not be a daily part of each other’s lives was the hardest thing ever.

 Things happened, as you can read in her story.
 Yet, there is so much of her story that had to be left out for a variety of reasons.
 One day, she will share it for all to hear, and it will be used for God’s glory.
 The strength she has exuded has been that of Christ.

 Even in the darkest moments, she knew that she was His daughter—a daughter of the King.
 I cannot adequately articulate how proud I am of where she is now compared to where she was 20+ years ago.
 Or even last year!

 Getting the Call